SpectralRegion#

 This is applicable if, for example, a

-defined as all the non-peaks, then one could use this function.As an example, assume this SpectralRegion is defined as
+SpectralRegionhas sub-regions defined for peaks in a spectrum and then one wants to create aSpectralRegiondefined as all the non-peaks, then one could use this function.As an example, assume this SpectralRegion is defined as

-- invert_from_spectrum(spectrum)[source]¶
+- invert_from_spectrum(spectrum)[source]#

 Invert a SpectralRegion based on the extent of the input spectrum.